The Insurance Mediation Directive (2002/92/EC) is implemented into Norwegian law.

 When the insurance intermediary informs the customer that it provides advice on the basis of an objective analysis, cf. paragraph one, no. 3, it is obliged to provide this advice on the basis of an analysis of a large enough number of the insurance contracts available on the market to enable it to make a recommendation in accordance with professional criteria concerning which insurance contract will suit the customer’s needs.

 When the insurance intermediary presents insurance solutions from one or more insurance undertakings to the customer without them being contractually bound to use these, they shall be so informed.
-The insurance intermediary shall at the customer’s request tell them the names of the insurance undertakings it collaborates with.
+The insurance intermediary shall at the customer’s request tell the names of the insurance undertakings it collaborates with.
 The insurance intermediary shall inform the customer of their right to request such information.

-The insurance intermediary shall, particularly based on the information provided by the customer, as a minimum, clarify the customer’s requirements and needs, and state reasons for any advice they give the customer concerning a specific insurance product.
+The insurance intermediary shall, particularly based on the information provided by the customer, as a minimum, clarify the customer’s demands and needs, and state reasons for any advice they give the customer concerning a specific insurance product.
 These clarifications shall be commensurate with the suggested insurance contract’s complexity.

 The information mentioned in paragraph one, nos.
 3, 5, 6 and 8, and in paragraphs two to four is not required to be provided when mediating insurance as mentioned in Section 9a the Act of 27th November 1992 no. 111 on Choice of Law on Insurance to policyholders mentioned in the same provision (major risks).